docsdevbr/ansible-doc-pt-br/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

   * If the collection has its own CoC, it MUST be evaluated by the :ref:`Diversity and Inclusion working group <working_group_list>` and confirmed as compatible with the :ref:`code_of_conduct`.

 * MUST be published to `Ansible Galaxy <https://galaxy.ansible.com>`_ with version 1.0.0 or later.

+  * Collection artifacts published on Ansible Galaxy MUST NOT be deleted once they appear in any Ansible release, even if it is a pre-release.

 * MUST contain only objects that follow the :ref:`Licensing rules <coll_licensing_req>`.
 * SHOULD NOT contain any large objects (binaries) comparatively to the current Galaxy tarball size limit of 20 MB, For example, do not include package installers for testing purposes.
 * SHOULD NOT contain any unnecessary files such as temporary files.